How to Grow Beautiful Zinnias Indoors From Seed

 Label the container with the name of the variety of plants and the date planted.

-You would be surprised by how easy it is to forget what you’ve planted in a particular container after only a few days.
+You would be surprised by how easily you can forget what you’ve planted in a particular container after only a few days.

 Step 4 – Sow the Zinnia Seeds

-Sow two seeds per container or cell by creating a 1-half-inch hole into the soil in 2 opposite corners.
-You can use a pencil, dibbler, or even your finger to make a hole.
+Sow two seeds per container or cell by creating a one-half-inch hole into the soil in two opposite corners.
+You can make the hole with a pencil, dibbler, or even your finger.

 Add a light dusting of seed starter potting mix or vermiculite, covering the seeds.